PsuAstro528/Fall2021-website-src/content/tips/aci/initial_setup.md

 +++

 ## TODO: Need to update this page for Fall 2021
+## DO NOT FOLLOW THESE UNTIL THEY ARE UPDATED

 <a id="setup-julia"></a>
 ### Setup Julia kernel to work with ACI's Jupyter notebook server